 Stretchy rear compartments can fit a 1.5-liter bladder, and there is also a vertical trekking pole pocket that our testers found worked well with no bounce.
 Small stretch pockets over the front flask sleeves, stretch compartments under the arms, and two kangaroo pockets across the lower back provide additional storage for all of your long-run or race-day needs.

 The hydration pack features a similar but lighter-weight fabric to its predecessor, the VaporKrar and VaporHowe line, and also has a modified shape with a longer back to help disperse gear.
 Our testers found the fabric soft and comfortable against the body.
 The nylon sternum straps feature standard buckle closure and a sliding rail to easily adjust their position up and down the front of the pack.
 This pack comes in unisex and women’s-specific sizing, and we found it to run on the larger side — a measurement-based sizing guide on Nathan’s website is helpful to determine the correct size for you.
-This vest also comes in a larger 12-liter size for those who like the fit and style of the pack but need more storage capacity for longer adventures.
+A larger 12-liter version of this pack is available for those who need to carry more gear for longer runs.

 Gear Capacity: 4 liters